schattka/BattleTank/README.md

 These are just files from the course and not the actual tutorial videos.

-Yor are free to download, fork or do what you wish with these files.
+You are free to download, fork or do what you wish with these files.